 Prescription opioids (otherwise known as narcotics) are a subcategory of analgesics, which are pharmaceuticals that relieve pain.
 According to the National Institute on Drug Abuse (NIDA),"[Opioids] reduce the intensity of pain signals reaching the brain and affect those brain areas controlling emotion, which diminishes the effects of a painful stimulus."
 Opioids can be dangerous if misused or abused.
-According to the Center for Disease Control and Prevention (CDC) opioids caused more than 42,000 deaths in 2016 from opioids, the highest number of opioid related deaths to date.
+According to the Center for Disease Control and Prevention (CDC), opioids caused more than 42,000 deaths in 2016, the highest number of opioid-related-deaths to date.

 Additionally, the CDC states nearly two million Americans were dependent on or abused prescription opioids in 2014.
 Each day, almost 1,000 people are treated in emergency departments for using these drugs in a manner other than as directed.
 In recent years there has been a dramatic increase in the acceptance and use of prescription opioids for the treatment of chronic, non-cancer pain, such as back pain or osteoarthritis.
 The United States is in the midst of a prescription painkiller overdose epidemic, due at least in part to the over-prescribing of opiate medications by health care practitioners.

-MEDIA: Please cite this data as “National Poison Data System, American Association of Poison Control Centers”.
-Any and all print, digital, social, or visual media using this data must include the: “You can reach your local poison control center by calling the Poison Help hotline: 1-800-222-1222.
-To save the number in your mobile phone, text POISON to 797979.”
-Email firstname.lastname@example.org or call 703-894-1863 for more information, questions, or to submit request data.
+Please cite this data as “National Poison Data System, America's Poison Centers.”
+Any and all print, digital, social, or visual media using this data must include the: “You can reach your local poison center by calling the Poison Help line: 1-800-222-1222.
+To save the number in your mobile phone, text POISON to 301-597-7137.”
+Email [email protected] or call 703-894-1863 for more information, questions, or to submit request data.

 Falling asleep or loss of consciousness